 The Hayden family mansion was an ornate Greek revival structure.
 It featured marble fireplaces that disguised a modern central heating system.
 The house’s dining room could seat 30.
 And the entire third floor was a ballroom.
 Its floor was specially constructed with an 18-inch gap underneath so that it could withstand large crowds without damaging the ceiling below.

 The house was completed in 1854, and gave Will great pleasure.
 He was fond of telling guests that he owned all the land as far as the eye could see, and his wife and daughter often toured the town in a grand carriage.
 Parties and balls at the Hayden house were regular events.
-Mercie's curse would seem to be just a far away memory.
+Mercie’s curse would seem to be just a far away memory.
 But that would soon change.
-The next generation of Haydens would see to it that her curse was fulfilled.
+The next generation of Haydens would see to the fulfillment of her curse.

 The Beginning of the End

 Over the next decades, the members of the Hayden family began dying off, some unexpectedly and others succumbing to old age.
 First Will died and then Azbulah in 1892.
 A family fight broke out over who controlled the fortune.
 Henry, Will’s son, was accused of burning papers that showed how the Hayden fortune was supposed to be divided and conspiring with a brother-in-law to swindle his relatives.
 Some even believed that Henry had stolen the fortune and hidden it.